Compensation and Payroll

 The NJ Federal Credit Union is a full service bank offering a variety of services including savings accounts, free checking, mortgages, car and personal loans, money market accounts, etc.

 To open an account, please contact the Credit Union directly.
-To arrange for payroll deductions or direct deposit to an existing account, contact Payroll Services.

 Employees are responsible for completing their time sheets every two weeks and giving them to their supervisors in a timely fashion.
 The supervisor then reviews the time sheet and indicates approval by his/her signature.
 Supervisors are responsible for keeping track of the employee’s vacation, holiday, and sick time and verifying the information reported on each employee’s time sheet.
 Hours worked are computed by adding all hours actually worked during the pay period plus any paid time off such as vacation or sick time.